Black-and-white triller

 The black-and-white triller (Lalage melanoleuca) is a species of bird in the family Campephagidae.
 It is endemic to the Philippines.
 Its natural habitat is tropical moist lowland forests.

 Description

-EBird describes the bird as "A medium-sized bird of lowland and foothill forest canopy.
-Has a black tail with white corners, black wings with a large white patch, and a white rump.
-Male has a black crown and back and entirely white underparts.
-Females have a gray crown and back.
-Similar to Pied Triller, but lacks the white brow and is found in forest rather than open habitats.
-Song consists of a 1- to 3-syllabled whistled phrase repeated 5-20 times in a row."

 They are sexually dimorphic in which males have the eponymous black bib and overall darker plumage with the females lighter and having "bibs" of either gray or white depending on the subspecies.